munificent/craftinginterpreters/book/global-variables.md

     allow 256 constants in a single chunk.

     Optimize this.
-How does your optimization affect the performance of the compiler?
+How does your optimization affect the performance of the compiler compared to the runtime?
 Is this the right trade-off?

 2. Looking up a global variable by name in a hash table each time it is used is pretty slow, even with a good hash table.
 Can you come up with a more